 On November 18, 2021, the Corporation announced that the ESIA for the Curipamba project has been completed and the environmental licensing process has been initiated with the Ecuadorian Ministry of Water, Environment and Ecological Transition (the "MAATE").
 The completed ESIA is the culmination of over two years of environmental, community, and engineering activities led by the Corporation, with the assistance of several internationally recognized and Ecuador-experienced consulting firms.
 In May 2022, El Domo received technical approval of the ESIA from the MAATE, and the Ministry of Energy and Mines of Ecuador issued the Certificate of Technical Feasibility for the construction of the El Domo tailings and waste rock facilities, a key requirement for the environmental licence from MAATE.
-The Corporation is preparing for the public consultation phase.
+The Corporation is preparing for the public consultation phase and is awaiting President Lasso's sign off on the pre-legislative decree on the public consultation phase.
 Following public consultation, feedback will be incorporated into the ESIA for final approval by MAATE and the issuance of the Environmental License which allows for submission and approval of relevant sectoral permits prior to the start of construction.

-Curipamba - El Domo Investment Protection Agreement ("IPA")
+Curipamba - El Domo Investment Contract ("IC")

 In June 2022, the Corporation announced a preliminary commitment between the Ministry of Production, Foreign Trade, Investments and Fisheries and Adventus Mining and Salazar Resources with regard to an IPA for El Domo.
 The application submitted to the Ministry of Production, Foreign Trade, Investments and Fisheries of Ecuador in March 2022, includes a commitment to invest a total of approximately US\$270 million over the next 12 years at El Domo, located in the canton of Las Naves, Bolivar Province.
-This future investment is in addition to the historical investment of approximately US\$50 million by the Participants up to the end of 2021.
+This future investment is in addition to the historical investment of approximately US\$50 million by the Corporation, Salazar Resources and Salazar Holdings up to the end of 2021.
 In return for the investment, Adventus Mining and Salazar are negotiating government guarantees on security of title and investment, reduced tax burdens on both income taxes and the capital outflow taxes, guarantees on infrastructure development, among other items, which are customary features in similar agreements the government has established on other major Ecuadorian mining projects.